Around 60% of companies now operate a hybrid working model.

 1. It doesn’t suit every industry or job

-Hybrid working isn’t suitable for every industry or job position — some roles need complete remote or in-office working.
+Hybrid working isn’t suitable for every industry or job position — some roles need to be completely remote or in-office.

-Before implementing a hybrid working model, take the time to consider whether it fits your industry or department.
+Before implementing a hybrid work model, take the time to consider whether it fits your industry or department.

 The company also ensures workers can access all the tools to work effectively from home — whether that means supplying sit-stand desks, monitors, laptops, and software.
 Such measures aren’t always possible for every business.